top of page

 Best Whole-Home Protection: Moen Flo Smart Water Monitor

-How It Works: The Flo is installed on your main water supply line.
-It runs daily "MicroLeak" tests, checking for drops as small as one teaspoon per minute.
-If a pipe bursts while you are at work, the Flo detects the catastrophic pressure drop and shuts off the water automatically, saving your home.
+• Why We Love It: It runs daily "MicroLeak" tests, detecting drops as small as one teaspoon per minute.
+If a pipe bursts while you are at work, the Flo detects the pressure drop and shuts off the water automatically.

 Disclosure: This post contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.

-The Hidden Benefit: Insurance Discounts
+The Hidden Benefit: Insurance Discounts (Real Examples)

 Here is the secret that makes these devices pay for themselves: Insurance Discounts.